What to look for in collagen powder and how to read the label

 Additives and flavourings

-A supplement with flavourings may seem appealing to your taste buds, while the use of additives like bulking agents and fillers will certainly make a product cheaper.
+A collagen product with flavourings may seem appealing to your taste buds, while the use of additives like bulking agents and fillers will certainly make a product cheaper.
 But it also means you won’t be getting as much collagen per dose as you would in a product such as Skinful.

 Taking collagen flavoured with sugar could also be counterproductive.
 Sugar is known to damage the skin in a process known as ‘glycation’.
 When you eat something sweet, the excess sugar is attached to the fats and proteins in the dermis, producing enzymes that weaken both the collagen and its elastin fibres.